Singapore: Name and etymology

 The English name of "Singapore" is an anglicisation of the native Malay name for the country, Singapura (/ms/), which was in turn derived from the Sanskrit word for 'lion city' (सिंहपुर; romanised: Siṃhapura; Brahmi: 𑀲𑀺𑀁𑀳𑀧𑀼𑀭; literally "lion city"; siṃha means 'lion', pura means 'city' or 'fortress').
-Pulau Ujong was one of the earliest references to Singapore Island, which corresponds to a Chinese account from the third century referred to a place as Pú Luó Zhōng (蒲 羅 中), a transcription of the Malay name for 'island at the end of a peninsula'.
+Pulau Ujong was one of the earliest names for the island of Singapore, which corresponds to a Chinese account from the third century referred to a place as Pú Luó Zhōng (蒲 羅 中), a transcription of the Malay name for 'island at the end of a peninsula'.
 Early references to the name Temasek (or Tumasik) are found in the Nagarakretagama, a Javanese eulogy written in 1365, and a Vietnamese source from the same time period.
 The name possibly means Sea Town, being derived from the Malay tasek, meaning 'sea' or 'lake'.
 The Chinese traveller Wang Dayuan visited a place around 1330 named Danmaxi (淡馬錫 (Dànmǎxí, Tan Ma Hsi)) or Tam ma siak, depending on pronunciation; this may be a transcription of Temasek, alternatively, it may be a combination of the Malay Tanah meaning 'land' and Chinese xi meaning 'tin', which was traded on the island.

 Variations of the name Siṃhapura were used for a number of cities throughout the region prior to the establishment of the Kingdom of Singapura.
 In Hindu–Buddhist culture, lions were associated with power and protection, which may explain the attraction of such a name.
 The name Singapura supplanted Temasek sometime before the 15th century, after the establishment of the Kingdom of Singapura on the island by a fleeing Sumatran Raja (prince) from Palembang.
 However, the precise time and reason for the name change is unknown.
 The semi-historical Malay Annals state that Temasek was christened Singapura by Sang Nila Utama, a 13th-century Sumatran Raja from Palembang.
 The Annals state that Sang Nila Utama encountered a strange beast on the island that he took to be a lion.
 Seeing this as an omen, he established the town of Singapura where he encountered the beast.
 The second hypothesis, drawn from Portuguese sources, postulates that this mythical story is based on the real life Parameswara of Palembang.
 Parameswara declared independence from Majapahit and mounted a Lion Throne.
 After then being driven into exile by the Javanese, he usurped control over Temasek.
 He may have rechristened the area as Singapura, recalling the throne he had been driven from.

 Under Japanese occupation, Singapore was renamed Syonan-to (昭 南, Shōnan), meaning 'light of the south'.
 Singapore is sometimes referred to by the nickname the "Garden City", in reference to its parks and tree-lined streets.
 Another informal name, the "Little Red Dot", was adopted after an article in the Asian Wall Street Journal of 4 August 1998 said that Indonesian President B. J. Habibie referred to Singapore as a red dot on a map.